nicoolas25/teaching-ruby/software/01_ruby/README.md

 # Meeting Ruby

 To discover a programming language, you have to understand what are its caracteristics.
-On the Ruby website, the language introduce itself like this:
+On the [Ruby website][ruby-website], the language introduce itself like this:

 > A dynamic, open source programming language with a focus on simplicity and
 > productivity.
 It has an elegant syntax that is natural to read and easy to